Robot-printer/ROV-project/Documents/Software Documentation/Software List & Explainer.md

 miniature computer called a Raspberry Pi (RasPi), and a microcontroller called an Arduino.
 The Raspberry Pi is the more powerful of the two, so the majority of computational tasks are run there.
-Programs for the RasPi will be written primarily in Python 3.0, which is considered a beginner-friendly programming language.
+Programs for the RasPi are written primarily in Python 3.0, which is considered a beginner-friendly programming language.
 The Arduino is responsible for controlling servos and motors by sending the control signals that those components expect, as well as receive data from sensors and reporting it